mudiadamz/electron-react-spring/README.md

 [MIT](LICENSE)

-This starter is copied from [wuruoyun/electron-vue-spring](https://github.com/wuruoyun/electron-vue-spring), but because i don't like `vue` so i changed it to react
+This starter is copied from [wuruoyun/electron-vue-spring](https://github.com/wuruoyun/electron-vue-spring), but because i don't like `vue` so i changed it to react.